1. Begin examination of Rembrandt's painting The Abduction of Europa with the following questions.

 3. Just as Rembrandt chose to depict what he considered an important moment in the story, students will choose a moment from a story to illustrate, but think about how they can place their story in a modern context.

-4. Have each student choose from a variety of origin myths.
+4. Have each student research and choose from a variety of origin myths.
 More than one student can choose the same myth since they may choose very different moments from the story to illustrate.
 Have the students think about the following questions before beginning.
 They may want to sketch out ideas before starting on their watercolor.

 What will be the setting for the story you choose?